Cheaters (2022 TV series)

-Cheaters is a 2022 British sitcom and comedy first broadcast on BBC One in February 2022.
-The first series, originally created for BBC Three by Oliver Lyttleton, consists of all fully 10-minute episodes, broadcast as triple-features.
+Cheaters is a British short-form sitcom first broadcast on BBC One in February 2022.

+The first series, originally created for BBC Three by Oliver Lyttleton, consists of 18 10-minute episodes, broadcast as triple-features.
 The plot revolves around an adulterous couple and their paramours.

+The second series consists of eight 15-minute episodes and was released on 19 November 2024 on BBC One, with all episodes available to view on BBC iPlayer.